 Matching stains involves a combination of techniques and practices that range from straightforward to complex.
 Here are some popular methods to help you match your own hardwood stains.

 - Ask A Professional

-Just what it sounds like!
-If you have a piece of your old stained hardwood that you can take with you, simply take it to a hardwood store, paintshop, or other places where stains and finishes are sold.
-Chances are, one of the staff there can identify the stain or recommend one of several close matches.
+If you have a sample of your old stained hardwood, bring it to a hardwood store, paint shop, or other places where stains and finishes are sold.
+Most likely, a knowledgeable staff member can identify the stain or recommend a close match, saving you a lot of guesswork.